-500-year-old temple reappears in the middle of the river
+A 500-year-old temple reappears in the middle of the river.

 27/06/2020

-A Hindu temple submerged 200 years ago in massive floods in Odisha state has resurfaced after extensive search efforts by a conservation organisation.
+A Hindu temple submerged 200 years ago in a major flood in Odisha state has reappeared after extensive search efforts by conservation organizations.

-A 500-year-old temple dedicated to an incarnation of Lord Vishnu once stood on the banks of the Mahanadi River in the eastern Indian state of Odisha, a place of worship for seven nearby villages.
-But after a flood in the 1800s, the river changed course, forcing villagers to abandon the temple and their homes to disappear under the rushing waters.
-For generations, no one knew the temple’s exact location, despite efforts by the Indian Trust for Conservation of Art and Cultural Heritage (INTACH).
+The 500-year-old temple, dedicated to an incarnation of the god Vishnu, once stood on the banks of the Mahanadi River in the eastern Indian state of Odisha, serving as a place of worship for seven nearby villages.
+However, after floods in the 1800s, the river changed course, forcing villagers to abandon the temple and their homes, which gradually disappeared beneath the raging waters.
+For generations, no one knew the exact location of the temple, despite efforts by the Indian Art and Cultural Heritage Preservation Fund (INTACH).

 Empty

-However, the temple suddenly reappeared earlier this week when the water level of the Mahanadi River dropped so low that the top of the structure was exposed.
-Anil Dhir, who led the search, said his team had successfully found several temples in the Mahanadi River valley, but all efforts to locate the 18-meter-high temple had been in vain.
+However, the temple unexpectedly reappeared earlier this week when the Mahanadi River's water level dropped to the point where the top of the structure was exposed.
+Anil Dhir, who led the search project, said his team had successfully located many temples in the Mahanadi River valley, but all efforts to locate this 18-meter-tall temple had been in vain.

 Trang thông tin du lịch và phong cách sống Travellive+